 TIAs are called “mini” or transient strokes because most full-blown strokes are caused the same way as a TIA.
 A transient ischemic attack occurs when the blood supply to part of your brain is briefly interrupted by a clot or blockage.

 Unlike a stroke, however, transient ischemic attack symptoms develop and disappear quickly, sometimes over the course of a few minutes, and leave no lasting damage.
-So, it’s not surprising transient ischemic attack symptoms are often ignored as simply strange, but passing, sensations of no real importance — and that can be a deadly mistake.
+So, it’s not surprising transient ischemic attack symptoms are often ignored as simply strange, but passing, sensations of no real importance.
+That can be a deadly mistake.

 A TIA is an important warning sign that a stroke leading to potential disability and even death could be on the horizon if you don’t seek help, the American Stroke Association warns.
-About a third of people who have a transient ischemic attack will go on to have an acute stroke in the future, according to the National Institute of Neurological Disorders and Stroke.
+About a third of people who have a transient ischemic attack will eventually have an acute stroke, according to the National Institute of Neurological Disorders and Stroke.

 Transient ischemic attack symptoms

-Understanding what is a TIA can save lives in the long-term.
+Understanding TIAs can save lives in the long-term.
 That’s why the American Stroke Association urges calling 911 right away if you, or someone you know, experiences one or more of these transient ischemic attack symptoms:

-- Sudden numbness or weakness of your face, arm, or leg — especially if it is on one side of your body
+- Sudden numbness or weakness of your face, arm, or leg — especially on one side of your body

-- Sudden dizziness, loss of balance or coordination, trouble walking, or dizziness
+- Sudden dizziness, loss of balance or coordination, or trouble walking

 - Sudden severe headache with no known cause